Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-78-fury.md

 The Gaoian Alpha-of-Alphas was the more understandable being, however.
 His purpose was not the sometimes-illogical task of conserving living resources.
 His was to victory, and both his body and behavior reflected that role.
 He was *born* to dominate.

 The Alpha-of-Alphas experienced the surveillance from multiple perspectives on the ongoing orgy of violence.
-As it swam in the data to *learn* its fellow apex predator, looking for any weakness or fault that it might exploit…
+As it swam in the data to *learn* its fellow apex predator, looking for any weakness or fault that it might exploit...

 None clearly presented.
 Slowly, it realized that it stood little chance of surviving a direct challenge for supremacy, and in any case it doubted he would be content to challenge alone.

 No. Its priority must be on capturing or, at last resort, neutralizing these specimens.
-It had learned so much from the first Alpha it had vivisected, and the examples down there were so much *better…*
+It had learned so much from the first Alpha it had vivisected, and the examples down there were so much *better...*

 And soon to depart.
 Their task was nearly complete.
 If the Alpha-of-Alphas was to claim its prize and strengthen the Swarm beyond assailability, it must act *now.*